CAM RCC members have distinct academic and co-curricular

 The Residential Creative Community is a way for CAM freshmen to connect with other CAM students, faculty, and staff on campus.
 Any CAM freshmen who will be staying at the City Heights Residence Hall can opt-in to being a part of the CAM RCC.
 Here what students in the RCC receive:

-In April 2023, the Housing Office will provide CAM a list of CAM incoming Fall 2023 students who have submitted a CIty Heights Housing Application.
-We will then reach out to these students to see if they'd like to join the CAM RCC.
-There will be a short RCC application for the student to fill out.
-Anyone who completes the application is admitted to the RCC.
+Any student who has a City Heights Housing contract for the 2024-25 academic year and completes the CAM RCC application will be admitted to the RCC.
 Be sure to check your email regularly for information from CU Denver Housing & Dining Services and the College of Arts & Media.

 First-Year Experience (FYE) courses are designed to ease students transition to university life and guide them into this world of social, academic, and professional possibilities.
 Members of CAM RCC are strongly encouraged to register for one of the CAM UNIV 1110 classes.
 The CAM UNIV 1100 courses are tailored to the unique experience of art, film, and music students.
 The CAM-UNIV is a required, one-credit course for all RCC members.
 This is a tuition free first semester course!

-Each RCC student will be matched with a College of Arts & Media Faculty Mentor!
-The 2022-23 faculty mentors are listed below.
+Each CAM RCC student will be matched with a College of Arts & Media Faculty Mentor!
+Here are some of our recent RCC Faculty Mentors.

-Andrew Bateman is a Senior Instructor in the Department of Film & Television at CU Denver.
+Andrew Bateman is an Assistant Professor in the Department of Film & Television at CU Denver.
 He has a profound interest in sound design, documentary, and fiction film.
 He is always looking for films that tell stories of the human condition in unique and beautiful ways.
 He encourages his students to take risks and push themselves in their filmmaking practices.

-Though a Denver native, his studies and professional pursuits have brought him across the country from Santa Cruz, Calif. to Albuquerque, N.M. to Philadelphia, to Oakland, Calif., and finally back to Denver.
-Currently, Andrew just finished a short film about a man-child and his beloved hamster and writing a script about a vampire coming to terms with his condition, which is now on the festival circuit.
+Though a Denver native, his studies and professional pursuits have brought him across the country from Santa Cruz, California to Albuquerque, New Mexico to Philadelphia, to Oakland, California, and finally back to Denver.
+Currently, Andrew just completed primary photography for the short film Go Down Diller, based on the short story of the same name.
 Andrew’s work has thus far been recognized by grants and fellowships received from the Bay Area Video Coalition, California Humanities, Comcast, Philadelphia Independent Film and Video Coalition, and SOMArts Neighborhood News Network.

 Andrew earned a Master of Fine Arts in Film and Media Arts from Temple University and a Master of Arts in American Studies from the University of New Mexico where he wrote his master’s thesis on the prescient and omnipresent artist Sun Ra.